Gluten Free Key Lime Cheesecake Bars

 Directions:

 2. Place graham crackers in a large Ziploc bag and partially crush with a rolling pin.
 In a medium size bowl combine the butter and dark brown sugar.
 Stir in graham cracker crumbs until combined.
-Press crumb mixture into the bottom of the pan.
+Press crumb mixture into the bottom of the prepared pan.
 Bake crust for 10 minutes, remove pan from oven.
 Reduce oven temperature to 325 degrees F.

 3. In the mixing bowl of a stand mixer, using a paddle attachment, beat cream cheese, granulated sugar, flour and salt.
-Add eggs one at a time beating for about 30 seconds each.
+Add eggs one at a time beating for 30 seconds each.
 Add sour cream, vanilla, lime juice and lime zest.
 Mix until combined.